Polish withdrawal from the European Union: Public opinion

 However, there is some support for conducting a second referendum on EU membership: in an October 2021 poll conducted for Rzeczpospolita, 42.6% of respondents were for, while 36.9% were against.

 In response to the ruling of the Constitutional Tribunal earlier that month (mentioned above), more than 100,000 Poles took part in a 10 October 2021 demonstrations in support of Poland's continued membership, including 80,000-100,000 protesters in Warsaw alone.

+Two 2025 polls, found support for leaving the EU at 25% and 24%, while 65% and 69% supported remaining.

 Endorsement of Polexit by political parties

 In general, Eurosceptic parties in Poland hold right-wing political views.
-For instance, the Confederation Liberty and Independence (Konfederacja) party has called for a withdrawal from the European Union on several occasions, and its electorate is among the most Eurosceptic on the Polish political arena, with a quarter of voters for the party endorsing Polexit, according to a November 2020 poll.
+For instance, the Confederation Liberty and Independence (Konfederacja) alliance has called for a withdrawal from the European Union on several occasions, and its electorate is among the most Eurosceptic on the Polish political arena, with a quarter of voters for the party endorsing Polexit, according to a November 2020 poll.
 PolEXIT, which emerged on the base of the Congress of the New Right and is centered around Stanisław Żółtek, a former MEP from that party and candidate for 2020 presidential election, is also arguing for secession from the European Union.
 It is not currently represented in either Polish or European parliament.
 In 2020, Żółtek received 0,23% of votes in the presidential elections.

 Law and Justice (PiS) and Kukiz'15 are also Eurosceptic parties.
-Critics, including Donald Tusk (former President of the European Council as well as leader of the Civic Platform), and currently the Prime Minister of Poland, warn that PiS' actions will eventually lead to Polexit and will jeopardise Poland's future in the EU, though Jarosław Kaczyński, its leader, and former Prime Minister Mateusz Morawiecki both dismissed the allegations that PiS is preparing for it as "fake news", while Paweł Kukiz said that "no Polexit would happen because there's no possibility for the EU to expel us".
+Critics, including Donald Tusk (former President of the European Council as well as leader of the Civic Platform), and currently the Prime Minister of Poland, warn that PiS's actions will eventually lead to Polexit and will jeopardise Poland's future in the EU, though Jarosław Kaczyński, its leader, and former Prime Minister Mateusz Morawiecki both dismissed the allegations that PiS is preparing for it as "fake news", while Paweł Kukiz said that "no Polexit would happen because there's no possibility for the EU to expel us".
 Similar remarks were made by Przemysław Czarnek, the former minister of education.

 There are currently no left-wing, left-of-centre or centrist parties represented in parliament endorsing Polexit, and their electorate's support for withdrawal from the European Union is negligible.
 The somewhat conservative Polish People's Party (PSL) and Poland 2050 are also known as a pro-European political organisations.